La couche de données techniques HVAC que ni ChatGPT ni un fabricant ne peut répliquer

 The tradesperson is the wedge; the proprietary model is the business.

 We are not starting from zero.
-The database already contains ~50,000 fault → resolution pairs (built from public web sources) and 10,000+ manufacturer technical documents.
+The database already covers 126 brands, 905 models and 400,000+ manufacturer-sourced error codes, with manual + page citation.
 That is the training foundation — cold start is behind us.

 - The data loopWe give tradespeople a deliberately generous freemium tier.
 They use it daily.
 Each interaction produces real diagnostic data that trains and refines our models.